Spazzy757/paul/README.md

   protected_branches:
   - main
 pull_requests:
+  # The Setting to enable automaed merges
+  automated_merge: true
   # The time in days after a PR should be labeled inactive
   stale_time: 15
   # This will limit the amount of PR's a single contributer can have